return42/sphkerneldoc/linux_src_doc/drivers/mmc/core/core_c.rst

 -----------

 Start a new MMC custom command request for a host, and wait for the command to complete.
+In the case of 'cap_cmd_during_tfr' requests, the transfer is ongoing and the caller can issue further commands that do not use the data lines, and then wait by calling
+\ :c:func:`mmc_wait_for_req_done`\ .
 Does not attempt to parse the response.

 .. _`mmc_interrupt_hpi`: